 Once you have told a lie, you need to remember that lie so as not to contradict yourself in the future.
 This can create a state of anxiety as you worry about being in a situation where you could be ‘found out’.
 If you never lie, you don’t need to worry about your lies being discovered and you’ll live a happier, less anxious life.

 2. You’ll earn trust and respect.

 Constantly telling the truth will earn you trust and respect from friends, family and work colleagues.

 Telling the truth shows a willingness to openly express your feelings and private thoughts.
 This behavior encourages others to reciprocate, deepening friendships and relationships.

 4. You’ll feel more confident.

 Being truthful with other people means we are also being truthful with ourselves.
 We can take pride that we are not betraying our own thoughts or beliefs which can build our self-confidence.
-If you are interested in building confidence, please read my article on how to appear confident and my review of the best confidence building classes available online today.
+If you are interested in building confidence, please read my article on how to appear confident.

 5. Trust creates opportunities.

 If a work colleague is aware that you are not always truthful, they will not be able to trust you and will be guarded in their dealings with you.
 If your colleague believes you are an honest person and to be trusted, friendship, information, and opportunities are more likely to flow your way.